 Before diving into the specifics of winch testing, it is essential to prioritize safety.
 Adhering to safety guidelines not only protects you but also extends the life of your winch.

-Always wear appropriate safety gear, including durable gloves, safety glasses, and sturdy footwear, to safeguard against potential injuries.
+Always wear safety gear, such as gloves, glasses, and sturdy footwear, to minimize injury risks.

-When handling heavy loads, ensure stability and control to prevent accidents.
+When handling heavy loads, maintain stability and control to avoid accidents.
 Keep bystanders at a safe distance during testing to avoid any unforeseen hazards.

 Method 1: Manual Testing